Bourkekev/ms2-tourism-map/README.md

 The goals of this type of website are to:

+1. Give visitors to Dublin a useful guide that does not have an overwhelming list of things to see and do, but is more tailored and gives some recommended things to see in various categories.

 ### Scope

 This section determines what the users should be able to do on the website.
 Users should be able to:

 1. Find the location of places of interest.
-2. Find information aboput places of interest.
+2. Find information about places of interest.
-3. Get a tailored, recommended list of places of interest and not just a typical Google maps application, which while extremely useful for navigation, does not offer personal recommmendations about certain places.
+3. Get a tailored, recommended list of places of interest and not just a typical Google maps application, which while extremely useful for navigation, does not offer personal recommendations about certain places.
 4. Get the current weather for Dublin.
 As an added extra, I can check the weather in other cities.
 5. Get a weather forecast for the coming days.
-6. Create a list of places of interest that I am interest in visiting, and email them to myself for safe keeping.
+6. Create a list of places of interest that they are interest in visiting, and email them to themselves for safe keeping.
+7. Show their current location in relation to these recommended places.
+8. Use a search field to search for other amenities nearby.

 ### Structure